-- How much mail do I receive on average monthly?
+- How much mail do you receive on average monthly?
 (This will determine the package you choose; the less mail you get, the cheaper it is)

-- Can I reduce the physical mail I get by signing up for online statements?
+- Can you reduce the physical postal mail you get by signing up for online statements?

-- How often do I need my mail forwarded to me?
+- How often do you need your mail forwarded?

-- Do I get cheques that need depositing?
-(Not all virtual mailing services can do this).
+- Do you get cheques that need depositing?
+(Not all virtual mailing services can do this, but many can).

-- Can my address be a PO box?
+- Can your address be a PO box?
 (Some virtual mailing services show your address as a PO box, which some organizations won’t accept or ship to).

-Have you ever used a virtual mailing service?
+Have you ever used a virtual mailbox service in place of a physical mailbox?
 Which service was it, and how was your experience?

 You Might Also be Interested In: